bhavyasripasileti/Deepfake_detection_app/README.md

 8. Challenges and Solutions

-High memory consumption during inference:
+a) High memory consumption during inference:

-Resolved by quantizing the model and limiting the length of input sequences.
+  -Resolved by quantizing the model and limiting the length of input sequences.

-Latency when uploading and processing large videos:
+b) Latency when uploading and processing large videos:

-Solved by sampling frames and restricting video duration.
+  -Solved by sampling frames and restricting video duration.

-Deployment issues with Streamlit dependencies:
+c) Deployment issues with Streamlit dependencies:

-Addressed by using a clean requirements.txt and virtual environments.
+  -Addressed by using a clean requirements.txt and virtual environments.

-Underperformance on low-quality or compressed videos:
+d) Underperformance on low-quality or compressed videos:

-Fixed by including such videos in the training set and using augmentation techniques.
+  -Fixed by including such videos in the training set and using augmentation techniques.